Dos and Don’ts of Proper Mask-Wearing

-The Centers for Disease Control and Prevention currently recommends wearing a mask in public where physical distancing measures may be difficult to maintain.
-Exceptions include children under age 2, and anyone who has trouble breathing or is unable to remove the mask without assistance.
-You should also wear a mask if you are taking care of a person who has COVID-19, or if you are sneezing or coughing.
+The Centers for Disease Control and Prevention (CDC) recommends wearing a mask in public where physical distancing measures may be difficult to maintain, but asserts that masks are not a substitute for physical distancing.
+If you choose to gather outside your home or in public, you should remain 6 feet apart from others and wear a mask.
+Exceptions include children under age 2.
+You should also wear a mask if you are taking care of a person who has COVID-19, or if you are sneezing, coughing or feeling sick.

-But, not all face masks are created equal.
-Cloth face coverings are not the same as surgical masks or N-95 respirators.
+Not all face masks are created equal.
+Cloth face coverings are not the same as surgical masks or N95 respirators.
 The most common types of protection available include:

 - Surgical masks.
 Also known as a medical mask, these filter out large particles in the air.

 - N95 respirators.
 This offers more protection than a surgical mask because it is a type of respirator.
 They get their name from the fact that they filter out 95% of aerosols.
 But these masks are intended to fit with a proper seal, which requires a professional fitting or size check.
 The CDC recommends that non-healthcare workers do not wear N95 masks.